Many people think that cholesterol only plays a negative role in the body, damaging health, but that is not true.

 - Your body uses cholesterol to make the hormone that helps fight stress and protect you against heart disease and cancer.

 - Your body needs cholesterol to make all the sex hormones, including androgens, testosterone, estrogen, and progesterone.

 - Your body uses cholesterol to make vitamin D, vital for your bones and nervous system, growth, mineral metabolism, muscle tone, insulin production, reproduction, and immune system function.

 - Bile salts are made from cholesterol.
 Bile is vital for digestion and assimilation of dietary fat.

 - Cholesterol acts as an antioxidant, protecting us against free radical damage that leads to heart disease and cancer.

 - Cholesterol is required for the proper function of serotonin receptors in the brain.
 Since serotonin is a chemical that promotes wellness, it is not surprising that low cholesterol is correlated with aggressive and violent behavior, depression, and suicidality.

-- Breast milk is especially rich in cholesterol and contains a special enzyme that helps the baby use this nutrient.
-Babies and children need foods rich in cholesterol for their growth, ensuring the development of the brain and nervous system.
+- Breast milk is especially rich in cholesterol and contains a particular enzyme that helps the baby use this nutrient.
+Babies and children need cholesterol-rich foods for their growth, ensuring brain and nervous system development.

-- Cholesterol from your diet plays an important role in maintaining a healthy gut.
-That is why a vegetarian diet with low cholesterol can lead to porous bowel syndrome in addition to other intestinal problems.
+- Cholesterol from your diet plays a vital role in maintaining a healthy gut.
+That is why a vegetarian diet with low cholesterol can lead to porous bowel syndrome and other intestinal problems.

 - The body uses cholesterol to repair damaged cells.
-This means that high cholesterol levels are actually beneficial.
-What is said about fat and cholesterol to harden the arteries is like accusing the white blood cells as the cause of infection, instead of helping the immune system to repair the problem.
+This means that high cholesterol levels are beneficial.
+What is said about fat and cholesterol to harden the arteries is like accusing the white blood cells of the cause of infection instead of helping the immune system repair the problem.